 The Amistad Center for Art & Culture was established to celebrate and preserve the rich heritage and cultural contributions of people of African descent.

-Housed at the Wadsworth Atheneum Museum of Art, the center was inspired by the historical Amistad ship, whose African captives famously revolted for their freedom.
+Housed at the Wadsworth, formerly known as the Wadsworth Atheneum Museum of Art, the center’s name was inspired by the self-liberated historical Amistad captives, who famously revolted for their freedom.

 The founding of the Amistad Center was driven by a commitment to education, cultural understanding, and social justice.